jjsimpso/molasses/README.md

 Gopher menu navigation is based on Lynx and consists of the following commands:
 * Up and Down arrows move the selection between menu items.
 * Right arrow or Return follows the currently selected menu item link.
 Left mouse click also follows links/menu items.
-* Left arrow goes back to the previous page.There is also a back button on the Toolbar.
+* Left arrow goes back to the previous page.
+There is also a back button on the Toolbar.
 * Page Up/Down scrolls the page without changing the selection, as does the mouse scroll wheel.
 * In text files, as opposed to Gopher menus, Up and Down arrows scroll the page line-by-line.